WelcomeWebWorks/wwwc8-vlns-home-foods/src/content/pages/terms-services.md

 #### Delivery Terms

-- We deliver across India within 2-5 business days
+- We provide free delivery across India within 2-5 business days
-- Delivery charges vary by location and will be calculated at checkout
+- International delivery available worldwide with applicable shipping charges
+- No delivery charges for any location within India
 - We will notify you if there are any delays in delivery
 - You must be available to receive the order at the specified address
 - Title and risk of goods pass to you upon delivery
 <br/>

-#### Returns and Refunds

-- You may return unused products within 7 days of delivery
-- Products must be in original packaging and condition
+#### No-Return Policy

+- All sales are final - no returns accepted once purchase is completed
+- Due to the perishable nature of our food products, we cannot accept returns
+- We ensure all products are fresh and properly packaged before dispatch
-- We will provide a full refund for defective or incorrect products
+- Contact us immediately upon delivery only for damaged or incorrect products
-- Return shipping costs are borne by the customer unless the return is due to our error
-- Refunds will be processed within 5-7 business days after we receive the returned items
+- Quality issues will be addressed on a case-by-case basis

 #### Contact Information